CalculusCoder/Jareds-Blog/posts/my-journey.md

 After four months of relentless job hunting, 500+ applications sent, more than 20 interviews, and endless hours studying useless material, I decided it was time to switch up my strategy.

-## Creating My Own Startup Company
+## Creating My Own Startup Company💡🚀

 I came into the software engineering field with a mindset focused primarily on speed and income: land a job as quickly as possible and boost my skills to secure a high-paying role.
 However, I overlooked a crucial aspect of this field: the skills you acquire are more valuable than the paycheck you earn.